Steve J. Goldberg (on leave S ''18)

 Traces the cultural achievements and struggles of African-American artists, both men and women, to make a people and a world they had known visible, and to be true to those who were misrepresented or erased entirely from the visibility of American history.
 The goals of the course are to foster an historical memory, intuitive empathy, and responsive understanding of the works of African-American artists, in the context of the societal and historical circumstances in which they were produced.
 (Proseminar.)
 Maximum enrollment, 16.

-A writing intensive course designed to introduce students to ways of critically evaluating differing viewpoints on the meaning and social significance of art.
-Writing assignments provide opportunities to engage students in a critical examination of the power of images to promote certain social values and to shape viewers' understanding of themselves, their relations to others, and to the world around them.
-(The Fall term will focus on examples from the Ancient, Medieval and Renaissance periods.)
+A writing-intensive course designed to introduce students to ways of critically evaluating differing viewpoints on the meaning and social significance of art.
+Writing assignments provide opportunities to engage students in a critical examination of the power of images to promote certain social values and to shape viewers'' understanding of themselves, their relations to others, and to the world around them.
 (Writing-intensive.)
 (Proseminar.)
 Open to first- and second-year students only.
 Maximum enrollment, 16.
-Cosgriff and Pokinski.
+McEnroe and Pokinski.

 An introduction to the traditional arts of India, China and Japan.
 Discussion focusing on the cultural and aesthetic values, religio-philosophical beliefs and historical conditions informing the practice of art and its reception within these cultures.
 Goldberg.